exhum0/exhum0/README.md

 Hi, I'm Adam Lean — a software developer and musician working internationally.
 Originally from Russia.
 Real name — Dmitry.

-I choose to work under a pseudonym for personal and professional reasons.
+I choose to work under a alter-ego for personal and professional reasons.

 My work is guided by ethical principles:
 I do not collaborate with government, military, or religious institutions.